 Going Forward: Concerns and Solutions for Server Consolidation

 Server consolidation is getting more advanced and complex.
 You can use it to make more efficient use of processing power and storage.

 However, there are some hiccups.
-Some companies have struggles with regards to connecting multiple servers to a single storage resource.
-To get past this, they can use an on-premise software defined storage (SDS) file management solution like SmartFile’s FileHub™.
+Some companies have struggled with regard to connecting multiple servers to a single storage resource.
+To get past this, they can use an on-premise software-defined storage (SDS) file management solution like SmartFile’s FileHub™.

 This sits on top of a host server and can accept connections from others.
 It can then handle all the storage connections (including this one massive storage unit).